AndyYouens/NodeExpress-IBMi/readme.md

 <img src="/public/images/Logo.png" align="right">

 This repo contains a NodeJS Express website that runs on IBM i.
-It shows full database maintenance features of a table/physical file on the IBM i
+It shows full database maintenance features of a table/physical file on the IBM i.
+The application will show a signon screen that must be provided prior to the employee table maintenance features being enabled.

 ## Pre-reqs